toolcog/toolcog/README.md

 ## Quick Start

-The quickest way try out Tool Augmented Generation (TAG) is to run the Toolcog REPL.
+The quickest way to begin using Tool Augmented Generation (TAG) is by running the Toolcog REPL.

 To start the REPL with an OpenAI model, run: